csusry/Spatio-temporal-Transformer-for-urfc/README.md

 # Spatio-temporal Transformer

+This is the code repository for the paper "Urban region function classification via fusing optical imagery and social media data: A spatio-temporal Transformer interaction approach"

 Dataset Link: https://aistudio.baidu.com/datasetdetail/12529

 1. Create a new folder named `data` in the current directory and unzip the downloaded data into it.
 The `data` folder should contain three subfolders: `npy`, `train`, and `test`.
 The `npy` folder stores the preprocessed `train_visit` and `test_visit`, while the `train` and `test` folders contain the image data respectively.
 (Data preprocessing includes simple translation, rotation, and denoising, as well as the removal of all-black and all-white images, defogging, and histogram equalization beforehand.)